You can only make a new DLA claim if you’re under 16. Your DLA will continue if you were born on or before 8 April 1948.

 If you have walking difficulties

-You might get this part of DLA if, when using your normal aid, you:
+You might get the mobility part of DLA if, when using your normal aid, you:

 - can’t walk